 If you borrowed for your home with a down payment of less than 20 percent, you probably have private mortgage insurance, or PMI.
 You can deduct PMI payments if your adjusted gross income is less than $100,000 if you’re married or $50,000 if you’re single.

-You can deduct your state and local taxes, or SALT, from your federal taxes, up to a limit of $10,000 under the TCJA.
+You can deduct your state and local taxes, or SALT, from your federal taxes, up to $10,000 under the TCJA.
 If you pay your taxes through an escrow account, you’ll see that amount on your Form 1098.
 If you pay local taxes directly to your municipality, make sure to keep a record of your payments so you can deduct those from your taxes, too.

-Before you file taxes as a homeowner for the first time, you need to know what tax credits and deductions you qualify for.
-Homeownership brings many tax advantages on the federal, state and local levels.
-It’s just one of the many reasons why owning your own home pays off.
+Before you file taxes as a homeowner for the first time, it’s a good idea to understand how to qualify for first-time home buyer tax credits and deductions.
+Tax breaks for buying a house bring many advantages at the federal, state, and local levels—one of the many reasons why owning your own home pays off.

 A few more tips for new homeowners like you are to stay up to date on your home’s maintenance by keeping track of your homeowners yearly checklist.
 Check out these maintenance tips so that you can save money on your new home by keeping things properly up to snuff.
 American Home Shield is here to help with resources for first-time home buyers so you can know what to expect beyond filing taxes after buying a house.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.